cloudfoundry/docs-deploying-cf/common/cf-release.html.md

 +------+----------+-------------+
 </pre>

-This release is now ready to deploy using a deployment file.
+You can now deploy a release using a deployment manifest file.